 #41.
 Make Gingerbread Men

-Ginger Bread men are easy to bake, fun to decorate and oh so yummy to eat.
+Gingerbread men are easy to bake, fun to decorate and oh so yummy to eat.
+This Gingerbread Man recipe is our go-to every year to make our favourite little men.
+Don’t forget his gumdrop buttons!

 #43.
 Go Star Spotting

-Bundle up warm and head outside to see if you can spot the stars as the weather becomes colder and the skies are clearer and darkness falls earlier so you should get the ideal conditions on a clear night to see some of the constellations.
+Bundle up warm and go outside to see if you can spot the stars as the weather becomes colder and the skies are clearer.
+Darkness falls earlier so you should get the ideal conditions on a clear night to see some of the constellations.
 Here are some tips on Fun Astronomy for Kids.

 #44.
 Create Your Own Winter Story